Adrian20064/CPP-games_MINI/README.md

 A bank manager on the terminal, with options as:

-send money
+-send money

-cash out / cash in money
+-cash out / cash in money

-create new accounts
+-create new accounts

-view balance
+-view balance

 Run it: